Stereocilia (inner ear): Vestibular pathway

 In the vestibular system, the stereocilia are located in the otolithic organs and the semicircular canals.
-Hair cells in the vestibular system are slightly different from those in the auditory system, in that vestibular hair cells have one tallest cilium, termed the kinocilium.
+Hair cells in the vestibular system are slightly different from those in the auditory system in that vestibular hair cells have one tallest cilium, termed the kinocilium.
 Bending the stereocilia toward the kinocilium depolarizes the cell and results in increased afferent activity.
 Bending the stereocilia away from the kinocilium hyperpolarizes the cell and results in a decrease in afferent activity.
-In the semicircular canals, the hair cells are found in the crista ampullaris, and the stereocilia protrude into the ampullary cupula.
+In the semicircular canals, the hair cells are found in the crista ampullaris and the stereocilia protrude into the ampullary cupula.
 Here, the stereocilia are all oriented in the same direction.
-In the otoliths, the hair cells are topped by small, calcium carbonate crystals called otoconia.
+In the otoliths, the hair cells are topped by small calcium carbonate crystals called otoconia.
 Unlike the semicircular ducts, the kinocilia of hair cells in the otoliths are not oriented in a consistent direction.
 The kinocilia point toward (in the utricle) or away from (in the saccule) a middle line called the striola.

 Mechanoelectrical transduction

-In the cochlea, a shearing movement between the tectorial membrane and the basilar membrane deflects the stereocilia, affecting the tension on the tip-link filaments, which then open and close the non-specific ion channels.
+In the cochlea, a shearing movement between the tectorial membrane and the basilar membrane deflects the stereocilia, affecting the tension on the tip link filaments, which then open and close the non-specific ion channels.
 When tension increases, the flow of ions across the membrane into the hair cell rises as well.
 Such influx of ions causes a depolarization of the cell, resulting in an electrical potential that ultimately leads to a signal for the auditory nerve and the brain.
 The identity of the mechanosensitive channels in the stereocilia is still unknown.

 The transduction channels associated with stereocilia are thought to lie at the distal ends of the stereocilia.
-Deflections of the stereocilia in the direction of the tallest stereocilia leads to an increased rate of opening of nonspecific cation channels.
+Deflections of the stereocilia in the direction of the tallest stereocilia lead to an increased rate of opening of nonspecific cation channels.
 This, in turn, causes receptor depolarization and leads to the excitement of the cochlear nerve afferents that are located at the base of the hair cell.
-Deflections of the stereocilia in the opposite direction toward the shortest stereocilia causes transduction channels to close.
+Deflections of the stereocilia in the opposite direction toward the shortest stereocilia cause transduction channels to close.
 In this situation, the hair cells become hyperpolarized and the nerve afferents are not excited.

 There are two different types of fluid that surround the hair cells of the inner ear.
 The endolymph is the fluid that surrounds the apical surfaces of hair cells.
 Potassium is the major cation in the endolymph and is thought to be responsible for carrying the receptor currents in the cochlea.
 Perilymph is found surrounding the sides and the bases of the hair cells.
 Perilymph is low in potassium and high in sodium.
-The different ionic makeups of the surrounding fluid in addition to the resting potential of the hair cell creates a potential difference across the apical membrane of the hair cell, so potassium enters when transduction channels open.
+The different ionic makeups of the surrounding fluid in addition to the resting potential of the hair cell create a potential difference across the apical membrane of the hair cell, so potassium enters when transduction channels open.
 An influx of potassium ions depolarizes the cell and causes the release of a neurotransmitter that can initiate nerve impulses in the sensory neurons that synapse on the base of the hair cell.